-Cities get flooded with an influx of tourist who use up local resources, add more waste and put a strain on local resources.
+Cities get flooded with an influx of tourists who use up local resources, add more waste and put a strain on local resources.
 How many of them care more about getting a better selfie and not learning more about the history and culture of the place they’re in?
 Your home is now overcrowded, polluted and expensive.
 It’s not hard to understand the annoyance.

 Impact on visitors

 People travel for different reasons.
 Whether you want to check out the local attractions, eat with the locals or immerse yourself in the local culture, overtourism can affect your ability to do that.
-In popular destinations be prepared to stand in long line ups to see those must-see attractions.
+In popular destinations be prepared to stand in long lineups to see those must-see attractions.
 Those restaurants, often frequented by locals, might now be hard to find as they turn into tourist traps.
-Catering to visitors, they often lack in quality, originality and are way overpriced.
+Catering to visitors, they often lack in quality, and originality and are way overpriced.

 We experienced that ourselves quite often.
-While in Rome, getting a clear shot of Trevi Fountain was a challenge.
+While in Rome, getting a clear shot of the Trevi Fountain was a challenge.
 The ever-present crowds made it impossible.
 We opted not to go inside the Colosseum as we didn’t want to stand in a massive lineup.
 Same thing in Paris.
 Lineups everywhere.
 People everywhere.
 Loud and drunk idiots littering the streets, having little respect for the places they are trashing.

 Lack of regulations and oversight

 Lack of regulation also leads to animal abuse for tourist entertainment.
 Unsuspecting tourists pose with drugged animals, ride on them and overlook the chains they are in.
-Lack of environmental responsibility damages the local ecosystem for the wildlife and the people who live there.
+Lack of environmental responsibility damages the local ecosystem for wildlife and the people who live there.
 Careless disregard for safety also puts everyone at risk.

 This seriously devalues destinations and undermines the visitor experience.
-There is no coherent system in place that ensure that revenue improves the lives of locals.
+There is no coherent system in place that ensures that revenue improves the lives of locals.
 Instead, it’s a self-serving system that causes more damage than good.

 We’ve been travelling for more than a decade.
-Yet, this hasn’t really been an issue on many people minds till recently.
+Yet, this hasn’t really been an issue on many people’s minds till recently.
 Thanks to Greta Thunberg, a teenage girl from Sweden, we have suddenly become aware of our impact.
 Travel has become a serious issue.

 While tourism is not the only cause of climate change, it’s definitely a contributor.
-Alarmingly, destinations are no longer just dealing with mass tourism, they are facing climate issues that directly impact visitors and locals.
+Alarmingly, destinations are no longer just dealing with mass tourism; they are facing climate issues that directly impact visitors and locals.
 With Venice flooding at record levels, fires raging through Australia and icebergs disappearing before our eyes, we can’t just look away and hope it goes away.